-Carpet tiles can be used as an alternative to wall to wall carpet in almost any situation not requiring unique customization and offer easy installation and maintenance, longevity and the same qualities as wall to wall for creating a healthy, comfortable indoor environment.
-Here are four important factors to keep in mind when considering carpet tiles for your next project:
+Carpet tiles can be used as an alternative to wall-to-wall carpet in almost any situation not requiring unique customisation and offer easy installation and maintenance, longevity and the same qualities as wall to wall for creating a healthy, comfortable indoor environment.
+Here are four important factors to keep in mind when considering carpet tiles for your next project.

 Carpet tiles also typically result in considerably less waste during installation as much less cutting is needed, particularly in rooms with many nooks and odd angles.
 Some manufacturers also offer very lightweight carpet tiles that make life even easier for carpet installers.

-Another maintenance advantage of the carpet tiles is that the tiles can be easily lifted if access is needed to the substrate floor beneath.
+Another maintenance advantage of carpet tiles is that the squares can be easily lifted if access is needed to the substrate floor beneath.
 This means technicians are able to gain access to underfloor cables when needed, a considerable advantage in spaces that are constantly subject to change, such as conference halls and agile workplaces.

-In some ways, carpet tiles offer greater design flexibility than wall to wall carpets.
-With new dye technologies it's possible to create a wide range of colours and patterns on carpet tiles that are not possible on wall to wall.
-By applying dye after the carpet is cut into tiles, it's possible to achieve perfect design registration across all edges of each tile, so a design flows almost seamlessly from tile to tile.
+In some ways, carpet tiles offer greater design flexibility than wall-to-wall carpets.
+With new dye technologies, it's possible to create a wide range of colours and patterns on carpet tiles that aren't possible on wall-to-wall carpets.
+By applying dye after the carpet is cut into modular carpet squares, it's possible to achieve perfect design registration across all edges of each tile, so a design flows almost seamlessly from tile to tile.

-For unique or complicated custom designs, wall to wall is still likely to be your best option, but with the emerging technologies, carpet tiles no longer necessarily mean a boxy look or a clean solid colour.
+For unique or complicated custom designs, wall-to-wall is still likely to be your best option, but with the emerging technologies, carpet tiles no longer necessarily mean a boxy look or a clean solid colour.

 All in all, carpet tiles can be used successfully to striking effect in almost all commercial and institutional environments.
-While wall to wall carpet remains the superior choice for large-scale patterning and to create a luxurious ambience, carpet tiles are a cost-effective choice in almost all other cases and create a freedom of design potential far above any other non-carpet flooring options.
+While wall-to-wall carpet remains the superior choice for large-scale patterning and to create a luxurious ambience, carpet tiles are a cost-effective choice in almost all other cases and create a freedom of design potential far above any other non-carpet flooring options.